 Goals

-Having mentioned our motivation, we propose a novel visualization infrastructure for DVCS, which gathers information about different clones of a repository and presents them visually to the user, allowing one to perceive how his repository evolved over time and how this evolution compares to the evolution of other repositories in the project.
+In this work, we propose a novel visualization infrastructure for DVCS, which gathers information about different clones of a repository and presents them visually to the user, allowing one to perceive how his repository evolved over time and how this evolution compares to the evolution of other repositories in the project.

 Thus, this work proposes an extensible platform that enables repository administrators to visualize which the existing repositories of a project are and how they interact with each other.
 Having this information is important to verify if communication is taking place accordingly, based on what was defined in the CM Plan.